 No. Before being able to use the powers in a protection mandate, a mandatary must get a judgment from the court regarding your incapacity.
 The judgment makes the mandate official.
 This procedure is called “homologation”.

-Certain steps must be followed to homologate a protection mandate .
-A notary or lawyer can help you.
+Certain steps must be followed to homologate a protection mandate.

 - Get professionals to do medical and psychosocial assessments of the person.
 Consult the person’s doctor or the health care facility closest to her.
 These assessments must conclude that the person is incapacitated, that is, unable to look after herself or manage her property.

-- Ensure that the mandate in anticipation of incapacity was the last one the person signed and that it was not cancelled by her.
-You can do this by checking the person's papers and two registers: the Registre des mandats du de la Chambre des notaires (website in French only) and the Registre des mandats du Barreau du Québec.
+- Ensure that the protection mandate was the last one the person signed and that it was not cancelled by her.
+You can do this by checking the person’s papers and two registers: the Registre des mandats de la Chambre des notaires (website in French only) and the Registre des mandats du Barreau du Québec.

-- Have a bailiff deliver the request to homologate the mandate and a notice to the person who created the mandate.
-The following people must also be given notice of the request for homologation: the mandataries named in the mandate, Quebec's Public Curator, and at least two members of the family or loved ones of the person who created the mandate.
+- Have a bailiff deliver the request for homologation the mandate and a notice to the person who created the mandate, the mandataries named in the mandate, Quebec’s Public Curator, yourself, and another member of the family of the person who created the mandate.

 The court can refuse to homologate a protection mandate if there is a very good reason to do so.
 This could be the case, for example, if a family member proves that the mandatary was violent toward the incapacitated person.
 In this case, and if there is no other protection mandate in existence, the judge could decide to put into place “protective supervision”.
 To learn more, see our article Protective Supervision.